gardener/gardener/docs/api-reference/operator.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>EnableTokenLogin specifies whether it is possible to log into the dashboard with a JWT token.
-Either this or OIDC
+If disabled, OIDC
 must be configured.</p>
 </td>
 </tr>